 - 9V alkaline batteries (these should be replaced at least every twelve (12) months – a good time is at the end of daylight savings).

-Smoke alarms should be tested monthly, and the battery replaced if it is not working.
+Smoke alarms should be tested monthly, cleaned regularly, and the battery replaced if it is not working.
 Smoke alarms should be replaced at least every ten (10) years.

 Always keep clothes, newspapers, kindling and other flammable material at least 2 metres from a heater.

 Matches and lighters are extremely dangerous in the hands of a child.
 Store them up high where children can't reach them or lock them away.
 Teach children that matches and lighters are tools for adults, they are not toys for children.

 Be alert when cooking, keep children out of harm’s way.
 Pot handles should be turned inward so they won't be knocked over the edge of the stove.